Updated July 2020!

 Is it cumbersome?
 Absolutely!

-2. It’s Not Easy To Use
+2. Kodi Addons Are Not Easy To Use

 They’re certainly not “set and forget.”